 Schedule an Initial Divorce Consultation at MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC

 This list is not exhaustive, but rather is intended to illustrate the types of situations that can (and generally should) be addressed in a comprehensive co-parenting plan.
-If you would like more information about co-parenting after a divorce in New Jersey, we encourage you to contact us for an initial consultation.
+If you would like more information about co-parenting after a divorce in New Jersey, we encourage you to contact us for an initial case evaluation.
 To speak with a divorce lawyer at our Hackensack family law offices in confidence, please call (201) 880-9770 or request an appointment online today.